Debug failures via MCP #

 When the step errored, the exception is in the event log.
 Get the run's session id from step 1, then:

-for raised exceptions).
-The event body carries the exception type
+error; the event body carries the exception type and message.

 When the step failed (limit violation), events are less useful than the measurement table itself — skip to step 4.